mkatychev/darkroom/README.md

 * HTTP support
 * added `form` key to HTTP frame requests: `{"request":{"uri":"POST post","form":{"key":"val","array[0]":"val0"}}}`
-* Full JSON object storage and retrieval, the cut register is no longer a flat associative array, strings are still used to map to JSON objects for templating
+* full JSON object storage and retrieval, the cut register is no longer a flat associative array, strings are still used to map to JSON objects for templating
-* Variable discarding: `${lowercase}` variables will only be kept around for the duration of the frame
+* variable discarding: `${lowercase}` variables will only be kept around for the duration of the frame
-* Headers and entrypoints can be stored and read on a per JSON frame basis
+* headers and entrypoints can be stored and read on a per JSON frame basis
 * SOPS/JSON secrets support

 #### `0.2.1`:

-* Added hidden variable support, hidden variables are defined with a leading underscore: `${_HIDDEN}`
+* added hidden variable support, hidden variables are defined with a leading underscore: `${_HIDDEN}`
-* Added `dark version` command
+* added `dark version` command
 * moved common parameters into the main `dark` command to be shared across subcommands

 #### `0.2.3`:

-* Added component reel support, component reels are generated as a prelude to the provided reel   `dark record --component "<dir>&<reel_name>" ./dir/ my_reel_name`
+* added component reel support, component reels are generated as a prelude to the provided reel   `dark record --component "<dir>&<reel_name>" ./dir/ my_reel_name`
-* Added anyhow error handling
+* added anyhow error handling
 * `--cut-out` can now be returned on a failed `record` or `take`

 #### `0.3.0`: